Probely/farcaster-onprem-agent/README.md

 The agent runs on a Docker container.
 It should work on any system with a functional Docker installation.

-You should have a `probely-onprem-agent-<id>.tgz` file, which contains the agent configurations.
+You should have a `probely-onprem-agent-<id>.run` file, which contains the agent configurations.

 > If you do not have an agent config file, you can create one in the
 > [Scanning Agents](https://plus.probely.app/scanning-agents/) management area.